 Kaleeb also made this shoulder scarf for me (dimensions are 6.75x19"):

 When I was given a writ to join the Order of Defense, I did a lot of looking at what other people had done for their collar of state regalia.
 I decided I wanted something that would lie flat on my shoulders rather than across the back of my neck.
 That required a few darts be made in the otherwise straight piece of white leather.
 Baron Aiden of Kingswood did all of the leatherwork and other assembly of the collar.
 The "A" is for Atlantia.
-The 4 Pelicans combine my other Peerage onto the regalia, and the lynx at the back is from Fiore's manual and personalizes the collar by adding that interest of mine.
+The 4 Pelicans combine my other Peerage onto the regalia, and the lynx at the back is from Fiore's manual (representing the virtue of prudence) and personalizes the collar by adding that interest of mine.
 The blue order medallion is from Combat Medallions.
 The fittings and the letters "A" are from Billy and Charlies, and the brass Pelicans and Lynx are from Revival.

 The collar of state is really cool but is a little fragile for fighting with, so I asked Kaleeb to tablet weave a narrow white ribbon with an Atlantian blue pale (stripe down the center), like that on an Atlantian white scarf.
 From that, I attached a blue and white enameled medallion from Truly Hats.
 I wear it on the field.
 I also made a fencing hood with a wide white edge and an Order of the Pelican patch that I wear when actually fighting.
 Recently I embroidered a few OD order badges (the three crossed rapiers) in blue around the white stripe on the hood.